TheLazySquid/TFView/README.md

 ## Storage Usage

-TFView uses a really small amount of storage space.
+TFView uses a surprisngly small amount of storage space.
 Even with 100,000 different players and 6,500 different games recorded the database only uses roughly 42 megabytes.